 - Brown basmati rice – prepare per package instructions

-In a small saucepan, add the coconut milk, spices, garlic, and ginger together over medium heat.
+- In a small saucepan, add the coconut milk, spices, garlic, and ginger together over medium-high heat.
 Continue heating until all the spices are integrated into the coconut milk and the coconut milk is hot, smooth and creamy, about 5 minutes.

-Serve curry over brown basmati rice with a dollop of plain yogurt on top
+- Serve lamb curry over brown basmati rice with a dollop of plain yogurt on top.

 *I used 4 pounds worth of bone-in lamb shoulder roasts and once the Tikka Masala was finished cooking, I removed the roasts from the crock pot, chopped, discarded the bones and put the meat back into the crock pot for just a little bit to absorb some of the sauce.
 Note: This recipe can also be made on the stove top using a dutch oven or pot.
 Simply brown the meat just a bit, then add the rest of the ingredients.
 Bring to a gentle boil and then reduce the heat and allow the meat to cook at a very gentle boil for 35 to 40 minutes.

 Nutrition InformationYield 6 Serving Size 1 of 6

 Amount Per Serving Calories 421Total Fat 22gUnsaturated Fat 0gCarbohydrates 6gFiber 1gSugar 3gProtein 48g